caiuby133/data-science-certificate/README.md

-# data-science-certificate
-IBM Data Science Professional Certificate Assignments
+This repository contains my assignemnts for the IBM Data Science Professional Certificate.